WESTconsin Credit Union

 WESTconsin Credit Union is a not-for-profit financial cooperative that was founded as Menomonie Farmer's Credit Union in 1939.
 WESTconsin is headquartered in Menomonie, Wisconsin.
-Currently, they have over 100,000 members and control more than $1.1 billion in assets, with offices in the Wisconsin communities of Altoona, Amery, Baldwin, Barron, Chippewa Falls, Eau Claire, Ellsworth, Hudson, Menomonie, New Richmond, Prescott, River Falls, and Spring Valley.
+Currently, they have over 125,000 members and control more than $2 billion in assets, with 15 offices in the Wisconsin communities of Altoona, Amery, Baldwin, Barron, Chippewa Falls, Eau Claire, Ellsworth, Hudson, Menomonie, New Richmond, Prescott, Rice Lake, and River Falls.
 WESTconsin Credit Union has also gained notice for their high school offices, located in Amery, Baldwin-Woodville, Menomonie, and New Richmond.

 History

 On December 5, 1938, Chris Hovland, William Millar, Jr., J.C.
 Martinson, Stewart L. Gevne, Edward Torgerson, Harold E. Martinson, and Gene Long signed Articles of Incorporation, applying for a charter for the Menomonie Farmers Credit Union.
 On January 12, 1939, the Articles of Incorporation of this credit union were approved and filed with the State Banking Department in Madison, Wisconsin.
 In 1949, the credit union hired Art Gilberts as its first full-time manager.
 He managed the credit union from his house until 1953.
 By 1953, the credit union had grown to $365,000 in assets and the Board of Directors decided the credit union should have its own office.
 Office space was rented one-half block off Main Street in downtown Menomonie.

 With Menomonie Farmers Credit Union’s (MFCU) continued growth and success, other credit unions in the area turned to MFCU to merge for greater strength and to save credit union service in their communities.
 MFCU merged with smaller credit unions in the area over the next few years.
 River Falls merged in December 1974; Barron and Amery merged in January 1979; Baldwin merged in August 1979; and New Richmond merged in September 1984.
-Also, a satellite office was opened on the UW-River Falls campus in September 1994.
+A satellite office was opened on the UW-River Falls campus in September 1994 and a new office was opened in North Menomonie in 1995.

 By December 1980, the credit union had assets of $29.9 million.
 In January 1981, long-time President Art Gilberts retired.
 Robert J. Wilson, who began his career with the credit union in 1954, succeeded Gilberts as President.